 Numbers used for Identification are:

 Sole proprietors may used their social security number to report tax for the business.
 Business taxes will be filed with a personal tax return.
+It is important for sole proprietorship business owners to keep their social security number secure as this will be responsible for their personal tax return as well as connected with their business taxes.

 Businesses that fall under this categorization of entities will use the EIN even if no employees are listed.

 There is an exception to this rule.
 A single member LLC will use the Social Security number of the owner, NOT the Tax ID/EIN.
+This can be tricky for business owner to navigate without the guidance of a Federal Tax ID professional.

 It is highly advisable that even tax-exempt organizations file for a Tax ID number.
 Regardless of whether the institution has employees, there may be circumstances when the EIN is needed.
+It can be beneficial for non-profit organizations to seek a personalized recommendation on whether or not they should file for a Federal Tax ID number.

 Yes.
 A Federal Tax ID is solely for Federal reporting.
 A State Tax ID will still be required to satisfy your state tax reporting.
 Your business will need state ID’s for any state that the company has offices or employee.
 This might mean that a single business has several state ID’s.